isabella232/mobile-services.pt-BR/help/using/gs/metrics/metrics-reference.md

 * **Data de instalação**

-   Data da primeira inicialização após a instalação.
-A data está no formato *MM/DD/AAAA* .
+   Data do primeiro lançamento após a instalação.
+A data está no formato *MM/DD/AAAA*.

 * **ID do aplicativo**